Spirited Living Mentoring Group

 - Time for questions & mentoring.
 You will be able to bring your issues to the group and I will work with you online, offering insights, seeing ways forward where you are stuck, and providing compassionate support.

 - Teachings & suggestions for ongoing development, as needed.
 Sometimes you may need a practical resource, guidance or instruction through reading, or a practice for strengthening your connection with the sacred.
 In this way you will be extended and helped to grow into more expanded perspectives and capacities.
 My suggestions will be personal and appropriate to who you are, and where your cutting edge lies.

 Private Facebook group

 There will be a private Facebook group for sharing and support.
 I will be with you there, staying alongside with whatever you are working on, giving you on the spot support, witnessing, encouragement and mentoring.
-I will visit the Facebook page during week days, for 3 or more days a week.
+I will visit the Facebook page during week days, for 2-3 days a week.

 How will I know if this group is right for me?

 If any of the following resonate, then this group is for you:

 - You’ve cherished a dream or a project for some time, maybe for years, but you haven’t been able to take it forward